Batman: Arkham City: Awards

 GameSpot labeled it the Best Action/Adventure Game as part of its Best of 2011 series, Game Informer named it their Best Action/Adventure game of 2011 in their February 2012 issue, and highlighted specific points of the game including placing Batman number 1 on their list of the Top Ten Heroes, and the Mr. Freeze boss fight number 4 on their list of Top Ten Video Games Moments.
 Always Game Informer labeled the game as Best Adventure Game on its Best of E3 2011 Awards.
 PlayStation Official Magazine UK placed Batman: Arkham City as their number 2 Game Of the Year.
-IGN labeled it as Best PC Action Game and as Best Overall Action Game of 2011 and the game won the IGN's People's Choice Awards for Best Xbox 360 Action Game and Best Xbox 360 Story.
+IGN labeled it as Best PC Action Game and as Best Overall Action Game of 2011 and the game won the IGN People's Choice Awards for Best Xbox 360 Action Game and Best Xbox 360 Story.
 At the Official Xbox Magazine Game of the Year 2011 Awards the game was awarded as Best Action-Adventure Game and became runner-up in the categories Best Story and Best Voice Acting.
 DieHard GameFan awarded the game as Best Action Game and Game of the Year.
 The BTVA Voice Acting Awards awarded the game in the categories Best Male Vocal Performance in a Video Game (Mark Hamill) and Best Vocal Ensemble in a Video Game.
 The game also won in the category Best Interactive Animation at the Pulcinella Awards.
 The game also won in two categories at the X-Play Awards 2011.
 1UP.com placed the game's main theme song as number 6 on its "Top 10 Theme Songs of 2011".
+The game also won as Best Game at the Stan Lee Awards.
+At the 2012 Digital Dragons Awards, the game won in the category European Game of the Year.